surahman/MCQ-Platform/README.md

 **_TODO:_** _There are a number of items that I will complete as time permits:_

-- [ ] REST API `score/stats` response pagination: The response to a stats request could contain far too many records to send back in a single request and must be paginated.
+- [x] REST API `score/stats` response pagination: The response to a stats request could contain far too many records to send back in a single request and must be paginated.
+- [ ] Denormalize the `responses` table by adding the quiz `Author` with each `response` row.
+This will allow queries requesting statistics to merely make calls to the `response` table.
+It should then be possible to check authorization using the returned rows.
 - [ ] Redis Cache: To improve the performance of the API, published tests should be cached with an eager write to cache, and lazy loading to the cache on misses.
 - [ ] GraphQL: Essential for performance on bandwidth restricted connections.

 <br/>